 You’ve probably heard this one before.
 But listen, if you’re the one coming back at 2 AM after a shift, the last thing you want is noise, loud talking, or people partying like it’s the weekend.
 9 PM-9 AM is the time for you to work or just sleep.

-You can find boys hostel in Lahore that doesn’t really observe quiet hours but in any professional space like Job Pro Hostel, you’d find no unwanted noise late at night.
+You can find boys’ hostels in Lahore that don’t really observe quiet hours, but in any professional space like Job Pro Hostel, you’d find no unwanted noise late at night.

-It’s not something stated anywhere it’s a generale rule of thumb because most of our tenants are working professionals and their routines demand a peaceful sleep every night.
+It’s not something stated anywhere; it’s a general rule of thumb because most of our tenants are working professionals, and their routines demand a peaceful sleep every night.

 Messy Habits Are A Big No

 Everyone silently judges messiness.
-You will too, after a few days of smelling deadly socks of your roomates.
+You will too, after a few days of smelling deadly socks of your roommates.
 So, make sure you clean up.
-Respect your space, respect others.
+Respect your space, and respect others.

 Smoking And Drinking

-Most hostels in Lahore do not allowed smoking indoors.
-Drinking is prohibited all over the country so that’s something everybody knows.
+Most hostels in Lahore do not allow smoking indoors.
+Drinking is prohibited all over the country, so that’s something everybody knows.

 However, many tenants light up cigarettes inside their rooms.
 So, if you’re a smoker and you’re shifting to a hostel soon.